 - a.
 Describe the plans for the establishment of regional service delivery strategies, including the use of cooperative service delivery agreements. - b.
 Describe the plans for coordination of administrative cost arrangements including the pooling of funds for administrative costs. (if applicable) - c.
 Describe plans for coordination of eligibility documentation and participant outreach. - d.
-Describe plans for coordination of work-based-learning contracts such as OJT, IWT, CT, and Apprenticeship. - 5.
-Sector Strategy Development Provide a description of the current regional sector strategy development for in-demand industry sectors.
+Describe plans for coordination of work-based-learning contracts such as OJT, IWT, CT, and Apprenticeship.

+Sector Strategy Development - Provide a description of the current regional sector strategy development for in-demand industry sectors.

 The Southern Georgia WDB and partners selected Health Care as the demand industry sector for the region.
 This sector has the most job openings, best wages, and greatest local employer need for skilled workers.
 Amy Jones, SGRC staff member, heads the Sector Strategy project.
-Amy has created a Health Care Sector Strategy team that will help guide the region's sector strategy implementation.
+Amy has created the South Georgia Healthcare Group (SGHG) that helps guide the region's sector strategy implementation.
 Committee membership includes WDB members (both public and private sector), core partners and non-WDB members with relevant expertise.